neogeo/firestore-lambdas/README.md

 # Firestore Lambdas
+Python AWS Lambda functions for interacting with firestore.
+The main purpose of this project is to make it easier to develope lambda fuctions on a Mac, while still creating valid linux binaries for the AWS lambda environment.
-Python AWS Lambda functions for interacting with firestore This is currently a single lambda function that adds a document to Firestore.
+This is currently a single lambda function that adds a document to Firestore.
 More specifically, it creates an `account` in the given db.

 ### Language